-Michael Duffy, Managing Litigation Attorney
+Michael Duffy, Esq., Managing Attorney

 Michael “Mike” Duffy is a member of the Illinois Society of Trial Lawyers, an invitation-only organization.
 He has litigated in 44 states and tried cases in 19 states in federal and state courthouses.
 Throughout his career as a policyholder advocate, Mike has spoken at the Florida Association of Public Insurance Adjusters, as well as National Association of Public Insurance Adjusters and the Windstorm Conference.

 Additionally, Mike has also spoken at the University of Wisconsin Engineering Extension on experts-preparation and examining, insurance litigation, trial practice, mold, construction product litigation, construction defect, and water intrusion/building envelope issues.
 He has spoken at the American Association for Justice on insurance and mold issues and has been an AAJ section leader.
 Mike has also trained individuals on how to be effective expert witnesses.
 He has spoken extensively on the prosecution of property claims on behalf of insureds due to delay, underpayment, or denial.
 Finally, he has given presentations to roofers, contractors, adjusters, and attorneys regarding wind and hailstorm insurance issues.